sanjeevstr/make-new-friend/README.md

-# A Fun freindly code for your freind or who you want to make your freind. ❤️
+# A Fun freindly code for your freind and who you want to make your freind. ❤️